 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

-The details are now pouring in for the Disney World 50th Anniversary Celebration, also known as “The World’s Most Magical Celebration”.
+The Disney World 50th Anniversary Celebration, also known as “The World’s Most Magical Celebration”, has begun!

 This post will be my constantly evolving guide for what to expect at Disney’s 50th anniversary.
 I’m trying to keep all the details in one place, so this guide is pretty comprehensive. (updated November 9, 2021).

 The official Disney World 50th anniversary date is October 1, 2021.
 Once upon a time, Magic Kingdom opened on October 1, 1971.